-K-9 Healers was founded by professional dog trainer Gail Furst to enrich the relationship between people and their canine companions.
+K-9 Healers was founded by professional beyond dog trainer Gail Furst to enrich the relationship between people and their canine companions.

 With more than 20 years of experience bringing together dogs and their humans, Gail has seen and successfully trained a wide range of dog breeds, skill levels and behavioral issues.
 She has also developed various animal assisted interventions for local hospitals, schools and long-term care facilities, bringing the joy and comfort of dogs to individuals with emotional, physical and developmental disabilities, the elderly and children.